Articles in this category

 Anchored subscriptions

 This is where the product setup can get a bit messy, but only if you don't know what you're doing.
-For previous reference, you can already see here how to build a general subscription product on Subbly and here how to build simple adhoc variations of the subscription product.
-In this article we'll explain what we mean when we say an anchored subscription
+In this article we'll explain what an anchored subscription is.

 What are anchored subscriptions?

-We'll try to simplify on an example.
-Let's say that you want to build a meal prep business that will rebill the customers every Monday, and delivery to customers every Saturday (based on Monday's charge).
-Now, regardless of the day of the week I initially subscribe to your product, customer will always be renewed on Monday.
-This is an anchored subscription as you're anchoring customer's renewals to every Monday.
+Let's simplify with an example.
+Imagine you have a meal prep business where customers are billed every Monday and delivery is scheduled for the following Saturday (based on the Monday charge).
+In this case, regardless of the day of the week a customer initially subscribes, their renewal will always happen on Monday.
+This type of subscription is called an anchored subscription because the renewals are anchored every Monday.

 Did you know the meal subscription business is a hot trend right now?